-NORTH HAVEN -- Connecticut State Comptroller Kevin Lembo announced launching an exploratory committee to consider a run for governor the 2018 election.
+NORTH HAVEN -- Connecticut State Comptroller Kevin Lembo announced launching an exploratory committee to consider a run for governor in the 2018 election.

 The comptroller is the elected official responsible for finances and spending for the state.
 Lembo launched OpenCheckbook in 2015, a feature that allows the public to search real-time information about who received payments from the State of Connecticut for goods or services and how much they received.